-CHERRY HILL, N.J., June 7, 2016 /PRNewswire/ -- The Multiple Sclerosis Association of America (MSAA) is pleased to announce three newly published resources for the multiple sclerosis (MS) community.
-The new resources are available free-of-charge as both printed and online publications at mymsaa.org.
+CHERRY HILL, N.J., June 22, 2017 /PRNewswire/ -- The Multiple Sclerosis Association of America is pleased to announce three new resources for the multiple sclerosis (MS) community.
+These new publications are available free-of-charge as both printed and online versions on mymsaa.org.

 The Multiple Sclerosis Association of America (MSAA) is a national nonprofit organization and leading resource for the entire MS community, improving lives today through vital services and support.
-MSAA provides free programs and services, such as: a Helpline with trained specialists; award-winning publications, including MSAA's magazine, The Motivator; MSAA's nationally recognized website (at mymsaa.org), featuring award-winning educational videos and research updates; S.E.A.R.C.H.™ program to assist the MS community with learning about different treatment choices; a mobile phone app, My MS Manager™ (named one of the best multiple sclerosis iPhone & Android apps by Healthline.com); a resource database, My MS Resource Locator®; safety and mobility equipment distribution; cooling accessories for heat-sensitive individuals; educational programs held across the country; and more.
+MSAA provides free programs and services, such as: a Helpline with trained specialists; award-winning publications, including MSAA's magazine, The Motivator; MSAA's nationally recognized website (at mymsaa.org), featuring award-winning educational videos and research updates; S.E.A.R.C.H.™ program to assist the MS community with learning about different treatment choices; a mobile phone app, My MS Manager™ (named one of the best multiple sclerosis iPhone & Android apps by Healthline.com); a resource database, My MS Resource Locator; safety and mobility equipment distribution; cooling accessories for heat-sensitive individuals; educational programs held across the country; MRI funding; My MSAA Community, a peer-to-peer online support forum; a clinical trial search tool; and more.
 For additional information, please visit www.mymsaa.org or call (800) 532-7667.

 About Multiple Sclerosis